quantgirluk/advent-calendar-2025/docs/source/day_14_capm.rst

 - :math:`E(R_i) - R_f` is known as the individual asset's risk premium

-Note 1: the expected market rate of return is usually estimated by measuring the arithmetic average of the historical returns on a market portfolio (e.g. S&P 500).
+Note 1: the expected market rate of return :math:`E(R_m)` is usually estimated by measuring the arithmetic average of the historical returns on a market portfolio (e.g. S&P 500).

-Note 2: the risk free rate of return used for determining the risk premium is usually the arithmetic average of historical risk free rates of return and not the current risk free rate of return.
+Note 2: the risk free rate of return :math:`R_f` used for determining the risk premium is usually the arithmetic average of historical risk free rates of return and not the current risk free rate of return.

-The CAPM makes several asumptions about investors:
+The CAPM makes several asumptions about investor behavior and market conditions:

+Investor Behavior Assumptions

 - Aim to maximize economic utilities (Asset quantities are given and fixed).
-- Are rational and risk-averse.
+- Rational and Risk-Averse Investors: All investors are rational, risk-averse.
-- Are broadly diversified across a range of investments.
-- Are price takers, i.e., they cannot influence prices.
+- They only care about an investment's expected return and risk over a single, identical time period.
+- Homogeneous Expectations: All investors have access to the same information and agree on the expected returns, variances, and covariances of all assets.
+This leads everyone to agree on the single "optimal" market portfolio.
+- Price Takers: No single investor's buy or sell decisions are large enough to influence asset prices.

+Market Condition Assumptions

+- Frictionless Markets: There are no transaction costs (brokerage fees), taxes, or restrictions on short-selling.
+- Perfect Marketability and Divisibility: All assets are highly liquid (marketable) and can be divided into infinitely small portions, allowing for any portfolio combination.
-- Can lend and borrow unlimited amounts under the risk free rate of interest.
+- Unlimited Borrowing and Lending: Investors can borrow or lend an unlimited amount of capital at a single, constant risk-free rate of return.
-- Trade without transaction or taxation costs.
-- Deal with securities that are all highly divisible into small parcels (All assets are perfectly divisible and liquid).
-- Have homogeneous expectations.
-- Have all information available all at the same time.
+- Efficient Markets: All available information is quickly and universally distributed and absorbed, meaning asset prices fully reflect all known information at all times.
+- Market Portfolio Includes All Assets: The true "market portfolio" includes all existing risky assets globally, weighted by their market value.

 Interpretation